 Amplified Slide will also trigger a Krushing Blow on the 3rd Amplified Slide to hit.
 If you have already been hit by 2 Amplified Slides, make sure to avoid being hit again to prevent him from trigger its Krushing Blow.

-In Sub-Zero’s Dead of Winter variation, Slide is replaced with Cold Shoulder.
+If Sub-Zero has the Cold Shoulder ability equipped, it will replace his Slide move.
 Instead of a low, Cold Shoulder is an advancing mid attack.
 Be careful when trying to punish Cold Shoulder as it can be Amplified on block.
 Since Cold Shoulder can be Amplified at any point, Sub-Zero can use it to counter your attempt at punishing it.
 In order to punish Cold Shoulder, you must guess whether Sub-Zero will Amplify it or not.
 After blocking Cold Shoulder, either punish immediately or continue to block in case he Amplifies it.

-In Sub-Zero’s Avalanche variation, he gains access to Arctic Trap.
-The Arctic Trap is a Special Move that temporarily stays on the screen.
+The Arctic Trap ability is a Special Move that temporarily stays on the screen.
 If you make contact with it, you will be frozen.
 Arctic Trap has a slow start-up of 41 frames, so if you notice Sub-Zero trying to set it up, quickly attack him before he can get the Arctic Trap out.

 If Sub-Zero manages to set up the Arctic Trap, try to stay away until it disappears.
 Once set up, Sub-Zero will have the ability to combo off of his Slide when Amplified, knocking you into the Arctic Trap.
 Stay on guard and block low in case he uses Slide.
 Make sure to try to keep your distance from Sub-Zero because up-close he will be able to combo from his overhead by cancelling it into Slide and Amplifying it.